HeyGen for L&D: The Ultimate AI Video Jumpstart Guide

 1 photo

-Highly realistic appearance based on a photo, with AI-generated movement, voice and lip sync.
-Requires credits to generate.
+Highly realistic appearance based on a photo, with AI-generated movement, voice, and lip sync.
+Requires credits to create.

 <30 sec videos, including lip-syncing to music

-Ready to create a professional, lifelike avatar with endless customisation options?
-Explore the resources below for tips, best practices, and a quick overview of what you’ll need to get started.
+Ready to create a professional, lifelike avatar with extensive customisation options?
+Explore the resources below for tips, best practices, and a quick overview of what you will need to get started.

 When creating a Custom Avatar, remember: quality in = quality out.
 The better your photos, videos, and written prompts, the more realistic and polished your avatar will be.

-Whatever is in your Hyper Realistic Avatar training video, from gestures to facial expressions or vocal inflection, will be reflected in the final result.
+Whatever is included in your Hyper Realistic Avatar training video, from gestures and facial expressions to vocal inflection, will be reflected in the final result.

 Avatar Type